 Twitter for Salons & Spas: For Ongoing Conversations

 Twitter is a noisy, high volume, channel.

 Like the other platforms, they also offer a paid ads model (learn more on the Twitter website here).
-However, I have had limited success with their ads so far and would rather recommend you to go for Facebook if you want to run paid ads for your salon or spa.
+However, I have had limited success with their ads so far and would rather recommend you go for Facebook if you want to run paid ads for your salon or spa.

 It’s not as visual as the other platforms mentioned here which is why I typically recommend other channels ahead of Twitter for salons and spas.
-However, Twitter is a highly interactive platform and many small business use it as a direct conversation with their customers.
+However, Twitter is a highly interactive platform and many small businesses use it as a direct conversation with their customers.
 Like a public support channel.